Eva Leigh

 Eva Leigh is an American author of erotica and historical romantic fiction.
 Her novels have a theme of women's empowerment.

 Her novel My Fake Rake was reviewed favorably by NPR for upending the literary trope of women getting makeovers.
 The book depicts a scientist struggling to convince others that it is acceptable for women to have careers.
-How the Wallflower Was Won was reviewed positively by Paste Magazine for how it showed a "marriage of convenience between a bluestocking and a rogue" A short story by Leigh was included in Best Womens Erotica of the Year in 2022 by Simon & Schuster.
+How the Wallflower Was Won was reviewed positively by Paste Magazine for how it showed a "marriage of convenience between a bluestocking and a rogue" A short story by Leigh was included in Best Women's Erotica of the Year in 2022 by Simon & Schuster.

 Leigh is outspoken in support of legalized abortion in the US, saying she feels obligated to speak up as a romance novelist because "making decisions about whether you have a choice about the course of your life" is a central theme in the genre.